AckerlyXu/heima/articles/multi-factor-authentication/end-user/multi-factor-authentication-end-user-first-time-office-phone.md

-<properties
+---
-	pageTitle="Use office phone as your contact method with Azure MFA" description="This page will show users how to use their office phone as the primary contact method for Azure MFA." services="multi-factor-authentication"
+title: Use office phone as your contact method with Azure MFA
+description: This page will show users how to use their office phone as the primary contact method for Azure MFA.
-	documentationCenter=""
-	authors="billmath"
-	manager="stevenp"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/04/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: stevenp
+editor: curtland

+ms.service: multi-factor-authentication
+ms.date: 08/04/2016
+wacn.date: ''
+---

 # Use office phone as your contact method with Azure Multi-Factor Authentication